sdiehl/wiwinwlh/tutorial.md

 GHC is the Glorious Glasgow Haskell Compiler originally written in 1989.
 GHC is a massive compiler supports a wide variety of extensions.
-GHC is the de facto standard for Hsakell compilers.
+GHC is the de facto standard for Haskell compilers.
 There are a few other compilers that have existed but they either are quite limited or have bit rotted over the years.
 GHC is also the only reference implementation for the Haskell language and defines what Haskell the language is by its implementation.